Bergam0t/stars-treat-sim-vidigi-demo/README.md

 ### Install from PyPI

-If you do not wish to you the code or would like to use the model as part of your own work you can install the model as a python package.
+If you do not wish to view the code or would like to use the model as part of your own work you can install the model as a python package.

 ```bash
 pip install treat-sim